 “This is supposed to be the sexiest city in the world,” Lopez cheered.
 She switched the mood by changing shoes.
-Wearing a sultry pair of sky high Christian Louboutin pumps, J Lo ripped off her flannel and revealed what everyone was praying to see.
+Wearing a sultry pair of sky-high Christian Louboutin pumps, J Lo ripped off her flannel and revealed what everyone was praying to see.
 Lil Wayne’s voice soon rang through the audience, while J Lo twirled over the “Into You” beat — right onto a chair.
-The charismatic melody of her first-ever Billboard Hot 100 No. 1 hit, “If You Had My Love” was swoon-worthy, but her dancer’s body rolling in sparkling two piece sets heightened the experience.
-A megawatt groove was set for the raw lyrics on “Booty” as J -to the-L-O flaunted her explosive assets prior to disappearing behind the velvet curtains.
+The charismatic melody of her first-ever Billboard Hot 100 No. 1 hit, “If You Had My Love” was swoon-worthy, but her dancer’s body rolling in sparkling two-piece sets heightened the experience.
+A megawatt groove was set for the raw lyrics on “Booty” as J -to the-L-O flaunted her explosive assets before disappearing behind the velvet curtains.

 Now musing from 10 feet above the ground, J Lo emerged with a galaxy backdrop, and a personal moment to share — her love for her “coconuts,” Max and Emme.
 Her never-ending gown dragged on the stage from above, and motherhood showcased well for dedicated songs, “Feel The Light” and, “I Hope You Dance,” by Lee Ann Womack.

 “It is not about me.
-I just want them to be happy,” she declared.
+I just want them to be happy,” Lopez declared.